 9. Frenchmen Street is WAY better than Bourbon Street

-Listening to live music was on the top of my list of things to do in New Orleans.
+Listening to live music is one of the top things to do in New Orleans.
 After doing some due diligence, I discovered that if you want to experience some authentic New Orleans jazz and brass, then head straight to Frenchmen Street.

 10. Don’t skip exploring the swamps